Wolox/firestore-service/README.md

 ### LOGIN

-You can login with an already created user (You can create them in the firebase console).
+You can login with an already created user (You can create them in the firebase [console](https://console.firebase.google.com/))

 ```js
 const email = 'email@example.com'